X Factor Indonesia: Auditions

 The show is open to solo artists and vocal groups aged 15 and above, with no upper age limit.
 The first set of auditions is held in front of the show's producers, which is not televised.
 Only candidates who successfully pass the producers' auditions are invited to perform to the judges.
 The judges' auditions are held in front of a live audience and the acts sing over a backing track.
 In that case, at least three out of four judges (two out of three, for the panel of three judges) have to say "yes" for the auditionee to advance to the next round, otherwise they are sent home.
 In addition, there is an online audition too in which the auditionees can upload their performance on the X Factor Indonesia website and the get the vote from viewers on YouTube.
 An auditionee with the most voted video will get the chance to meet the judges and awarded cash prize.

 A selection of the auditions in front of the judges – usually the best, the worst and the most bizarre – are broadcast over the first few weeks of the show.

-Bootcamp and judges' home visits
+Bootcamp, Six - Chair Challenges, and judges' home visits

-The contestants selected at auditions are further refined through a series of performances at "bootcamp", and then at the "judges' home visits", until a small number eventually progress to the live finals.
+The contestants selected at auditions are further refined through a series of performances at "bootcamp", and then at the "six chair challenge", to the "judges' home visit", until a small number eventually progress to the live finals.
 In the bootcamp, contestants will have to go through a series of challenges until the number of contestants were trimmed down and divided according to their categories.
 At the end of bootcamp, the producers will also reveal which category the judges will be mentoring.
-The judges then disband for the "judges' home visits" round, where they further reduce their acts on location at a residence with the help of a celebrity guest mentor.
+The judges then disband for the "six - chairs challenge" round, where they further reduce their acts to the "judges' home visit" round on which they must selected their three finalist for each season located at a residence with the help of a celebrity guest mentor.
+In fourth season, the "Judges' Home Visit" round was abolished because each judge can pick one act in 3 category at "The Chairs" round.